Factorization of classical characters twisted by roots of unity: Acknowledgements

 \section{Acknowledgements}

-We thank D. Prasad and A. Prasad for very helpful discussions.
+{We thank the anonymous referees for their useful comments.} We thank D. Prasad and A. Prasad for very helpful discussions, and P. Alexandersson for suggesting references.
 We acknowledge support from the UGC Centre for Advanced Studies.
-AA was partially supported by Department of Science and Technology grant EMR/2016/006624.
+AA was partially supported by Department of Science and Technology grant CRG/2021/001592.